ShyrTheFirst/Journey-To-Fairy-City/README.md

 8. There is no fairy city...yet.
 If you finish the game, you can only see the beatiful emptyness and think about your life choices.
 I hope it's not much for you.

 9. There is no movements.
-BUT 99% of this is not an issue.
-I just need movement for the attacks and repel the spiders so the player don't die so fast...
+BUT 99% of this is not an issue. ~~I just need movement for the attacks and repel the spiders so the player don't die so fast...~~ At least some of the movements are done now.
+But we will get better!

 Thanks!